skylarjhdownes/Akagi-Bot/README.md

 ~tenpai - Tells you if you are in tenpai, and which tiles will make you win, if you are.

+~furiten - Tells you if you are in furiten, and which tiles are keeping you there if you are.

 ~pile - If given a player number, looks at the tiles in the discard pile of that player.
 If used alone, looks at your own discard pile.

 ~toggle - Turns off or on the written form of the tiles.
 Only usable by players.